appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/setup-datasource-environments.md

 Select the environment on the bottom left corner of the screen to configure the application to execute queries in the Staging or Production environments.
 Switching between environments in the *Edit mode* does not affect the deployed version of the app, as the Production environment is always used for the deployed version.

-Developers can switch between Staging and Production environments in the *Edit mode*.
-In addition, users with the necessary permissions can also switch to the Staging environment configuration when accessing the app in *View mode*.
+You can switch between Staging and Production environments in the *Edit* and *Preview* modes.
 For more information on permissions, you can refer to the [Granular Access Control](/advanced-concepts/granular-access-control).

 With this, you can create queries and switch between environments.
 As you toggle between environments, the queries would automatically use the selected environment.